Pinpoint tests — car equipped with OSC

 Go to A3

-• Does the solenoid valve turn on and off when commanded and can you hear its activation?
+• Does the solenoid valve turn on and off when a command is received and can you hear it being activated?

 Yes